Life at a B-school: A Study on Curriculum, Placement, & More at Altera Institute

 The Gap Between Education and Industry Reality

-The biggest issue with business education today is not poor design, but the fact that MBA programs do not address the challenges relevant in today's Digital and AI-first industries.
+The biggest issue with business education today is not poor design but the fact that MBA programs do not address the challenges relevant in today's digital and AI-first industries.

-1. Regulatory Hurdles Slow Innovation: Regulatory bodies add credibility to the program but slow down the process of curriculum update.
+1. Regulatory Hurdles Slow Innovation: Regulatory bodies add credibility to the program but slow down the process of curriculum updates.
 It takes years for approvals to come through, and by the time a course is updated, relevant tools and practices may already be outdated.

 2. Theory Over Practice: Traditional programs rely on a theory-based learning model, where students learn frameworks such as Porter’s Five Forces, Marketing Mix, and SWOT analysis.
 Though case-based learning adds value, nothing comes close to experiencing the messy, incomplete, and conflicting priorities of solving real business problems.